dwright20/go-crud-aws/README.md

 * Now skips a webpage that requests user's username to retrieve results
 * Ensures user can only see their own results
 - [x] Setup fail-over
-* Setup fail-over to be done at the server level by the go applications
+* To be done at the server level by the go applications
-* Server will check if primary server is up, if it is not, it will send request to the fail-over API Gateway backed by Lambda
+* Server will check if primary path server is up; if it is not, it will send request to the fail-over API Gateway backed by Lambda
 * If CRUD Server is down, requests will still go to App Server prior to fail-over gateway
 * If App Server is down, all requests will go to fail-over gateway and will not reach CRUD server even if it is up
 - [ ] Setup RR scheme & auto scaling policy for CRUD servers